katebrune/katebrune.github.io/README.md

 #### Framework

 This application uses the [Next.js](https://nextjs.org/) framework.
 I like working with the Next framework because I think they're opinionated about the right things.
-I also think SSR is cool and fun.
-It also is extremely easy to deploy a static site on github pages with Next.

 #### Styling